Tailormap/tailormap-viewer/README.md

 docker compose up -d
 ```

 This runs Tailormap on http://localhost:8080/ and PostgreSQL on localhost:5432.
-Make sure no other applications are listening on these
+If other applications are listening on these ports, copy
-ports.
+`.env.template` to `.env` and change the variables.
+Tailormap will only accept connections from the loopback interface.

 Remove the Tailormap stack using `docker compose down` (add `-v` to remove the volume with the database).